Monorepos in JavaScript & TypeScript: A Practical Guide

 "include": ["src"]

-}The same pattern works for ESLint, Prettier, and any other config.
+}The same pattern works for ESLint, Prettier, and anything else which you would otherwise copy around.

-Shared packages that are only consumed internally do not need a build step.
-We can point the package's exports directly at the TypeScript source:
+Shared packages which are used only inside the repo don't need a build step at all.
+Point the package's exports straight at the TypeScript source:

 // packages/utils/package.json